Thinking like a mountain: Examples in antiquity

-Although the term was not coined until 1949, several philosophers of the ancient times had viewpoints similar to those who “think like a mountain”.
-Epicurus was one of the first ancient philosophers to view the role man plays in nature.
+Although the term was not coined until 1949, several philosophers of ancient times had viewpoints similar to those who “think like a mountain”.
+Epicurus was one of the first ancient philosophers to view the role humans play in nature.
 His philosophy, Epicureanism, is a materialistic viewpoint that sought to explain the universe solely by natural causes.

 Lucretius was a later philosopher who had Epicurean ideals.
 He wrote a six book collection, De Rerum Natura, categorizing the natural word.
 In Book 5 of De Rerum Natura he writes:

-They [Roman gods] did not create the world for us [man], why should they?
-They did not create man, how could they?
-They had no conception of man until nature and natural causes (the union of atoms) showed them the way.
-Besides the gods were absolutely happy as they were, and the creating of man could not increase their happiness.
+They [Roman gods] did not create the world for us [humans], why should they?
+They did not create humans, how could they?
+They had no conception of humans until nature and natural causes (the union of atoms) showed them the way.
+Besides the gods were absolutely happy as they were, and the creating of humans could not increase their happiness.
 After numberless attempts and numberless failures the concourse of atoms gradually formed the world.

-In this passage, Lucretius is defining man's place in the creation of the world.
+In this passage, Lucretius is defining human's place in the creation of the world.
 Lucretius is an Epicurean supporter, believing that living modestly and gaining knowledge of the working world were the keys to a more pleasurable life.

-Aristotle also philosophized about man's place in the ecosystem.
+Aristotle also philosophized about human's place in the ecosystem.
 In his Politics, he discusses the role of community as used when referring to cities, neighborhoods, and households.
 The idea of thinking like a mountain is primarily ecological, but it can be applied to politics as well.
 Aristotle provides resources for citizens on how they as individuals fit into their community.

 Other ancient philosophers approach the idea of viewing one's place in the ecosystem as well.
 They include Sophocles, a Greek philosopher, and Columella, a Roman philosopher.
 Sophocles writes in Antigone about natural law and legal institutions.
-In his eyes, the laws of the gods outweigh those of man and man must understand his place in the order of natural law.
+In his eyes, the laws of the gods outweigh those of humans and humans must understand their place in the order of natural law.
 Columella, similar to the Epicureans, believed that in order to make the most efficient use of the land, humans should not rely on the gods, but should become more educated and learn to use resources more efficiently.

 Contemporary examples

-In much the same way that Rachel Carson’s bellwether manuscript Silent Spring changed the realm of how and which chemicals are used in nature, Aldo Leopold forever changed the way we view our ecological impact on the environment around us with the introduction of the term “Thinking Like a Mountain” in his book A Sand County Almanac in 1949.
+In much the same way that Rachel Carson’s bellwether manuscript Silent Spring changed the realm of how and which chemicals are used in nature, Aldo Leopold changed the views on ecological impact on the environment around us with the introduction of the term “Thinking Like a Mountain” in his book A Sand County Almanac in 1949.
 Since then, the phrase and the particular mindset it generates has greatly influenced people in all walks of life.